Magayaga/xenly/README.md

 On November 25, 2023, He announced a closed-source or proprietary software of Xenon programming language.

 On December 22, 2023, He announced that updating and fixing the Xenly programming language files use the `.xe` file extension.
-Xenly is Asia's most popular and best programming language.
+Xenly is Philippines' most popular and best programming language.
 He was very good at mathematics such as algebra, geometry, trigonometry, calculus, analysis, and more branches of mathematics.
 After night, He announced that Xenly programming language is the new high-level, fast, and general-purpose programming language.

 On December 26, 2023, He announced that **Xenon** was renamed to **Xenly**, the updating and fixing programming language.